-3.2.
-Estimation procedure
+2.2.
+Estimation Procedure

-Recall that in our stylized model we assume orders to be of unit size.
-In the data set, we first compute the average size of market orders S_m , of limit orders S_l and of canceled orders S_c and choose the size unit to be the average size of a limit order S_l : a block of orders of size S_l is counted as one event.
-The limit order arrival rate function for $1 \le i \le 5$ can be estimated by where $N_l(i)$ is the total number of limit orders that arrived at a distance i from the opposite best quote. $N_l(i)$ is obtained by enumerating the number of times that a quote increases in size at a distance of $1 \le i \le 5$ ticks from the opposite best quote.
+Recall that in our stylized model we assume orders to be of "unit" size.
+In the data set, we first compute the average sizes of market orders S_m , limit orders S_l , and canceled orders S_c and choose the size unit to be the average size of a limit order S_l .
+The limit order arrival rate function for $1 \le i \le 5$ can be estimated by where $N_l(i)$ is the total number of limit orders that arrived at a distance i from the opposite best quote, and T is the total trading time in the sample (in minutes). $N_l(i)$ is obtained by enumerating the number of times that a quote increases in size at a distance of $1 \le i \le 5$ ticks from the opposite best quote.
 We then extrapolate by fitting a power law function of the form